norskeld/sigma/docs/content/combinators/sequence.md

 ---
 title: 'Сombinators › sequence'
 description: 'sequence combinator applies parsers in order, until all of them succeed.
-Returns a tuple of the values returned by parsers.'
+Returns a tuple of values returned by parsers.'
 ---

 # sequence